randomparity/ai-review-hook/WARP.md

 - --context-lines: git diff context size

 CI
-- GitHub Actions job runs pytest using Python 3.12.
-Keep tests green locally with pytest before pushing.
+- GitHub Actions runs `make ci` on Python 3.12.
+Prefer the same Makefile targets locally before commit/push.

 Notes from README
 - Quick Start and usage examples for consumers are in README.md, including how to add this hook to a project, configure models/base URLs, filter files, enable parallelism, and use filetype-specific prompts with glob patterns.